Visit to Children’s Hospital of Philadelphia (CHOP) Grant recipient & tour of Merlin Biotech.

 The Kids Beating Cancer’s Scientific Advisory Board oversees the grant review process, recommends the scientific priorities and policies, while guiding new innovative research project areas.
 The Scientific Advisory Board continually supports in countless other ways, the passion that started Kids Beating Cancer, to bring live saving progress in treatments with the goal we all have, cures for children with cancer.

 LEARN MORE about the research projects Kids Beating Cancer is currently funding.

-Be a part of the Science Behind the Cure and name a Research Grant.
+Be a part of the Science Behind the Cure and name a Research Grant or Clinical Trial.
 For more information on the Kids Beating Cancer Research Fund, building a blueprint for a cure, please contact Sam@kidsbeatingcancer.com or call 407-894-2888.